wavesplatform/waves-lessons/lessons/EN/Mining And Earning On It/c. Ubuntu Node Installation/lesson.md

 All done!
 You have a working node deployed within your docker container!
-In the next lesson, [node configuration](), we will learn how to setup a configuration file of your node.
+In the next lesson, [node configuration](), we will learn how to set up a configuration file of your node.

 ### Deb Package Installation ###